|Back to Back Issues Page|

-It's been a long week, in fact a long few weeks.
-Finally, it's Friday and a long weekend.
+It has been a busy few days, in fact a pressured month.
+Finally, it is Friday and a long weekend.

 You and the family pack hastily and take off for a delightful three days in the Blue Hills.
 Hiking, swimming in crystal-clear streams, bird-watching ... relax, smell the roses.

 "The ultimate result of shielding men from the effects of folly is to fill the world with fools."

 - Herbert Spencer

 You're on that long stretch of road in the middle of Kansas, and the mobile phone rings.
 You ponder.
 You make the right decision.
 Turn the damn thing off.
 Firstly, it's illegal, immoral and probably fattening to answer, and secondly it will probably mean the end of your hard-earned weekend away.
 You turn it off.

 WHIPLASH on the way

 But five kilometres away, a track hoe weighing 22 tons is on top of a lowboy trailer and heading east on Interstate 70 near Hays, Kansas.
 The driver is on his mobile ... boy, is he going to have a headache in about three minutes time!
 Had YOU left home 30 seconds earlier ... keep scrolling.

 An interesting caseMrs S, a 38 year old opera singer left home a few seconds too soon late last year, and was rammed side on at an intersection.
 X-rays taken were negative, and after an examination she was told at the emergency rooms that she had had a minor whiplash, and the pain would soon pass over.